herrrahn/PokemonRaidCalcMobile/README.md

 # PkmnRaidCalcMobile for Pokemon go players
-Simple web application that connect with pokebattler and summarize the best raids counters for a given raid
+Simple mobile application that connect with pokebattler and summarize the best raids counters for a given raid

 This project was generated with Ionic 5